Russian mercenary leader's exile ends revolt but leaves questions about Putin's power | Law-Order

 “It may well be that he struck now because he saw that deadline as a danger to his control of his troops,” Herbst wrote in an article for the Atlantic Council.

-After the agreement de-escalated tensions, video from Rostov-on-Don posted on Russian messaging app channels showed people cheering Wagner troops as they departed.
-Prigozhin was riding in an SUV followed by a large truck, and people greeted him and some ran to shake his hand.
-The regional governor later said that all of the troops had left the city.

-Wagner troops and equipment also were in Lipetsk province, about 360 kilometres south of Moscow.
+Wagner troops and equipment also were in Lipetsk province, about 360 kilometres (225 miles) south of Moscow.

 Moscow Mayor Sergei Sobyanin declared Monday a non-working day for most residents as part of the heightened security, a measure that remained in effect even after the retreat.